 Posted on August 16, 2017 in Podcasts

-Peter Martin of FocusPoint International Talks Natural Disasters, the State of the World, and Reasons Not to Fear Travel
+Peter Martin on Natural Disasters, State of World, and Not Fearing Travel

 In this week’s episode, Peter Martin, Vice Chairman of FocusPoint International, discusses how their CAP membership can protect travelers, different types of mishaps, the state of the world, and why you need to travel despite it all.